Silvio Berlusconi: Rubygate

 In 2020, Wondery released a podcast about Berlusconi's rise and fall entitled Bunga Bunga and hosted by comedienne Whitney Cummings.

 Panama Papers

 In April 2016, the Panama Papers scandal broke out; it was a leaked set of 11.5 million confidential documents that provide detailed information about more than 214,000 offshore companies listed by the Panamanian corporate service provider Mossack Fonseca, including the identities of shareholders and directors of the companies.
 The documents show how wealthy individuals, including public officials, hid their assets from public scrutiny.
 Berlusconi was cited in the list, along with his long-time partner at AC Milan, Adriano Galliani.

+Fascism and Mussolini

+Over the years, Berlusconi has repeatedly made controversial statements about Benito Mussolini: in 1994, he stated that "Fini said that Mussolini, at a certain point in time, was a great statesman.
+Later, of course, he repressed freedom and led the country into war, so it's clear the final outcome is damning, but for a certain period, Mussolini did do good things, and this is a fact confirmed by history"; in 2003, that "Mussolini's was a much more… benign dictatorship.
+Mussolini never killed anyone.
+Mussolini sent people into exile on holiday"; in 2013, that "The fact of racial laws is the worst fault of a leader, Mussolini, who in many other ways had done well"; and in 2017 that "Mussolini wasn't really a dictator, maybe" (stating immediately after that he was trying to give the newspapers something to attack him for).